antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 Throughout R2 you can view the extra information of the selected dataset, with a click on the **i** information balloon behind the dataset title on the top of the page.
 * Click on the information balloon **i** and take a note of the *cytokines & chemokines* that are mentioned in the description box.
 Close the box with the **x** in the upper right corner.
 * Fill in **IL6** in the *Search by Gene* field of the Gene / Reporter setting, i.e. one of the genes that were mentioned to be down regulated by treatment.
 The "-" can be left out of the gene name in R2, e.g. "IL-6" becomes "IL6".
 Choose the appropriate gene from the dropdown list.
-* Choose *Track:* **therapy (2cat)** and click **Submit**.
+* Choose *Track:* **therapy (2cat)** and change *Graph type* to **XY plot**.
+This way we can find out if there is a correlation between the values before treatment and after treatment.
+Also, R2 will plot the data points in an XY plot with the gene expression value on the Y axis and the treatment groups on the X axis.
+* Let's color the data by the drug treatment: *Color mode* **Color by Track** and *Color track* **drug (3 cat)**, then click **Submit**.

-Every patient had a sample taken before the start (therapy: no, duration:t0) and after 12 weeks (therapy: yes, duration:t12) of therapy, it is a paired test.
+Every patient had a sample taken before the start and after 12 weeks of therapy; it is a paired test.
+For each patient there is one dot for the IL6 gene expression before treatment (colored blue, annotated with therapy: no, duration: t0, drug: untreated) and one dot fore the IL6 gene expression after treatment (colored green or red, annotated with therapy: yes, duration: t12, drug: tocilizumab or methotrexate).
+The track *identifier* tells you to which patient the sample belongs.
-* Check the annotation underneath the plot to see that the tracks therapy and duration are lined up with the according values.
+* Hover your mouse over a couple of data points in the graph to see that the tracks **therapy** and **duration** are lined up with the according values.
+Also take note of the track **identifier**.

-For each patient there is one dot in each group of the plot, before and after treatment.
-The track *identifier* tells you which patient the sample belongs to.
-* Check out the track **identifier**

-* It would be nice to see which data points belong to the same patient.
+To see the effect of treatment on each patient, it would be more insightful to see the relation between data points that belong to the same patient.
+Also, we would like to see the statistical significance of treatment of the two different treatments.
-* Change *Graph type* to **XY plot**.

 * With Sample Paths we can connect the two samples of each patient with the format Samplename1,Samplename2; etc. Because it is rather labour intensive to get the correct syntax, we did this for you.
 Select all text from the text field below and copy-paste it in the field **Sample Paths**.

 <label for="chainedsams">Click in the textfield, use Ctrl+A to select the text and Ctrl+C to copy the selected text.
 Paste in the R2 Sample Paths field with Ctrl+V </label><br>